Pamplona Solo Travel 1 Day Itinerary

 As always, use a safe, travel day-bag keep your belongings with you at all times, and be watchful of pickpockets in crowded, touristy areas, on crowded public transportation and during crowded events, like the San Fermín Festival.

-If you normally feel uncomfortable being out solo at night, you may want to consider visiting Pamplona during the summer when the daylight hours are longest so you have more time to explore Pamplona.
+If you normally feel uncomfortable being out alone at night, you may want to consider visiting Pamplona during the summer when the daylight hours are longest so you have more time to explore Pamplona.

-Where to Stay in Pamplona
+Where to Stay in Pamplona for First Timers

 Since you’re only spending one day in Pamplona, you’ll undoubtedly want to stay within the city center within the marked section of the map below, which makes it more convenient to be closest to the top Pamplona attractions.